11 Top-Rated Tourist Attractions in Padua & Easy Day Trips

 Address: Piazza Eremitani 8, Padua

-Two outstanding museums and a former church containing frescoes combine with the Scrovegni Chapel to make up the Musei Civici.
-The art gallery exhibits paintings by Giotto, Bellini, Giorgione, Titian, Tiepolo, Veronese, and Tintoretto as well as works by Flemish and Dutch artists.
+Two outstanding museums and the Romanesque Church of the Eremitani combine with the Scrovegni Chapel to make up the Musei Civici.
+The art gallery exhibits paintings by Giotto, Bellini, Giorgione, Titian, Tiepolo, Veronese, and Tintoretto, as well as works by Flemish and Dutch artists.
 It is one of the finest collections of work by artists of the Veneto region between the early 14th and 19th centuries.
 A particular treasure is the cross painted by Giotto for the Scrovegni Chapel, now in the museum.

 The archaeological collections begin with pre-Roman finds from necropolises in the area dated as far back as the eighth century BC.
 Outstanding among the early mosaics is the fourth-century mosaic of Eutherius.
 Be sure to look for the elegant memorial of the young dancer and juggler Claudia Toreuma.
 There are rooms of Etruscan, Greek, and Italian artifacts, plus the Egyptian collections.
 One section follows the Via Annia, a Roman road linking north-eastern Italy to the extensive Roman road network throughout the peninsula.
 Using multimedia stations, you can follow this road and the archaeological evidence from it in museums throughout its route.
-The former Augustinian church of the Eremitani from the 13th century, damaged by war, has remains of frescoes by Mantegna in the Cappella Ovetari.
+The former Augustinian Church of the Eremitani from the 13th century, damaged by war, has remains of frescoes by Mantegna in the Cappella Ovetari, as well as frescoes bt Giotto's student, Guarieto.

 Address: Piazza Eremitani 8, Padua